OmberMan/Iberian-Civs/README.md

 # Iberian-Civs
-Tartessos and Lusitani atm aint that cool hot shit
+The Iberian Illergetes civilization, plus Tartessos and the Lusitani atm 3 civs 3 UBs 3 UUs aint that cool hot shit